 Minors can complement your major or allow you to explore another discipline.
 A major can provide an academic background with a more specialized skill set, and a minor can provide additional foundational skills and knowledge to be a well-rounded job candidate.

-For example, if you have a background in animal or poultry science, a nutrition minor might help you find jobs in research, technical sales/service in a feed or pharmaceutical company, or production, research and development for a livestock or poultry producer.
+Opportunities vary widely depending on your primary area of interest.
+For example, a nutrition minor might help those with backgrounds in animal or poultry science find jobs in research, technical sales/service in a feed or pharmaceutical company, or production, research and development for a livestock or poultry producer.